guettli/programming-guidelines/README.rst

 Since there are always some temporary network failures, checks help more than logs do.

+Example:

-Exampe: yesterday night at 3:40 there was a temporary network failure and this results in log messages.
+#. yesterday night at 3:40 there was a temporary network failure and this results in log messages.

+#.
 At 3:45 the network failure was gone.

-But the log messages persists.
+#.
+You look at the log message at 9:15.
 You don't know: Is this message still valid?

 Checks get executed again and again.